muldis/Muldis_Object_Notation/spec/MUON_Semantics_Supplemental.md

 kind of thing in particular, and is simply the sum of its attributes.
 An attribute is conceptually a name-asset pair, the name being used to look up the attribute in a **Tuple**.
-An *attribute name* is an nonqualified program identifier and is conceptually a character string that is not a **Text** value.
+An *attribute name* is an nonqualified program identifier and is conceptually a character string.
 In the general case each attribute of a tuple is of a distinct data type, though multiple attributes often have the same type.
 The set of attribute names of a **Tuple** is called its *heading*, and the corresponding attribute assets are called its *body*.